Fixed Points of Parking Functions: The Affine Symmetric Group

 \begin{remark} We can compute the bijection of~\Cref{thm:dominant_bij} directly on the one-line notation of an affine permutation $\aw$ by recording the $m$-minimal elements of $\aw$.
 The sequence $\aw(1), \aw(2),\dots$ is obtained by recording the lowest entry of each column of $\bal_\aw$, in order, then the second-lowest entry of each column, and continuing in this way.
 The first time an entry in a given congruence class is recorded is when we come to the leftmost entry of the corresponding row (i.e., an element of $m(\bal_\aw)$).
 Thus, the $3$-minimal elements of $\aw=[-1,2,3,5,6]$ are $[-1,3,4]$: Similarly, the $5$-minimal elements of $\aw=[-1,3,4]$ are $[-1,2,3,5,6]$:

 \end{remark}

 In fact,~\Cref{thm:balanced_eq_sommers} can be extended to the whole Sommers region if we pass from balanced $(m,n)$-filters to balanced $(m,n)$-filter tuples.

-\begin{theorem} An affine permutation $\aw$ satisfies $\aw^{-1} \in \So_m^n$ if and only if for some balanced $(m,n)$-filter tuple $\prk_\aw \in \BF_m^n$. \end{theorem}
+\begin{theorem} An affine permutation $\aw \in \widetilde{\Sym}_n$ satisfies $\aw^{-1} \in \So_m^n$ if and only if for some balanced $(m,n)$-filter tuple $\prk_\aw \in \BF_m^n$. \end{theorem}

 \begin{proof} Choose $\prk\in\BF_m^n$.
 Now $n(\prk)$ is the short one-line notation of an affine permutation $w$ since $n(\prk)$ is a permutation of $n(\prk^{(0)})$ and $\prk^{(0)}$ is balanced.
 We can think of the sequence $w(1),w(2),\dots$ as being obtained by recording the levels removed from $n(\prk^{(0)})$ by repeatedly removing boxes in the order specified by $\prk$.
 (In this way, $w(1)$ through $w(n)$ are the levels removed on the first pass, $w(n+1)$,\dots, $w(2n)$ are the levels removed on the second pass, and so on.)
-Since levels that differ by $m$ lie in the same row, the smaller is necessarily removed before the larger, guaranteeing that the condition of~\Cref{prop:affine_perm_in_so} is satisfied, so $w\in \So_m^n$.
+Since levels that differ by $m$ lie in the same row, the smaller is necessarily removed before the larger, guaranteeing that the condition of~\Cref{prop:affine_perm_in_so} is satisfied, so $w^{-1}\in \So_m^n$.

-Now $\So_m^n$ is an $m$-fold dilation of the fundamental alcove in $\mathbb{R}^{n-1}$, and so contains $m^n$ affine permutations.
-Since $\prk\mapsto n(\prk)$ is a bijection and $|\BF_m^n|=m^n$ by~\Cref{thm:number_parking_functions}, we conclude the result. \end{proof}
+Now $\So_m^n$ is an $m$-fold dilation of the fundamental alcove in $\mathbb{R}^{n-1}$, and so contains $m^{n-1}$ affine permutations.
+Since $\prk\mapsto n(\prk)$ is a bijection and $|\BF_m^n|=m^{n-1}$ by~\Cref{thm:number_parking_functions}, we conclude the result. \end{proof}

-\begin{remark} Since $\mathfrak{P}_m^n \cong \mathfrak{F}_m^n$, by~\Cref{def:parking} we can interpret affine elements $\aw$ with $\aw^{-1} \in \So_m^n$ as cycles with $n$ vertices in the directed graph $\mathfrak{P}_n^m$.
-The short one-line notation of $\aw$ is given by reading the minimal element chosen for the edge (undoing the rebalancing that occurs at each step).
-For example, reproducing~\Cref{rem:park_cycles}, the cycle in $\mathfrak{P}_5^3$ with removable $3$-minimal elements in bold
+\begin{remark} Since $\mathfrak{P}_n^m \cong \mathfrak{F}_n^m$ as unlabeled directed graphs, by~\Cref{def:parking} we can interpret affine elements $\aw$ with $\aw^{-1} \in \So_m^n$ as cycles of $n$ vertices in the directed graph $\mathfrak{P}_n^m$ (we recall that vertices of $\mathfrak{P}_n^m$ are short one-line notation of permutations in $\So_n^m$), with a choice of initial vertex.
+The short one-line notation of $\aw$ is given by reading the $m$-minimal element chosen for the edge (undoing the rebalancing that occurs at each step).